Christmas gift ideas

-With less than a week to go to Christmas Day I hope you are all sorted by now.
-If not and you are struggling to think what to buy someone elderly hopefully this will help you.
+With just over 2 weeks to Christmas Day, I hope you are nearly organised by now?
+If not and you are struggling to think about what to buy someone elderly hopefully this will help you.

 What DO you buy someone elderly that has all they need and what would be a thoughtful present for someone with dementia to enjoy?

-Indoor plants add a splash of colour and seasonal bouquets makes someone feel special.
-Ladies appreciate smellies, National Trust shops offer a lovely array of locally made artisan soaps and smells.
+Indoor plants add a splash of colour and seasonal bouquets make someone feel special.
+Ladies appreciate smellies, National Trust shops offer a lovely array of locally made artisan soaps and smell.

 Gardening vouchers, book tokens or a magazine subscription are thoughtful ideas,